To Treat Peripheral Arterial Disease and

 PAD (Peripheral Artery Disease) Can Lead To

 An unhealthy diet, smoking, high blood pressure, diabetes, and high cholesterol cause plaque build-up on the artery walls of the arms and legs, which is also known as peripheral artery disease or atherosclerosis.
 As plaque continues to build up in the arteries, the area of blood flow becomes more and more restricted, eventually stopping the circulation to the arms and legs.

 Poor blood circulation to the arms and legs can lead to gangrene and limb loss.
 And if a piece of the plaque breaks off and travels to the heart or towards the brain, it can cause a heart attack or a stroke.

-At The Vein and Vascular Institute of Tampa Bay, one of our biggest goals is to reduce the 75,000 yearly leg amputations due to PAD, that are happening in the U.S. That is why we are passionate about treating patients who suffer from arterial disease, and why we encourage early diagnosis and treatment.
+At The Vein and Vascular Institute of Tampa Bay, our board certified vascular surgeons specialize in limb salvage and one of our biggest goals is to reduce the 75,000 yearly leg amputations due to PAD, that are happening in the U.S. That is why we are passionate about treating patients who suffer from arterial disease, and why we encourage early diagnosis and treatment.

 We have the most technologically advanced laboratory equipment available in the vascular industry to diagnose and treat arterial disease.

-Using minimally invasive procedures that do not require an overnight hospital stay, we provide PAD treatment such as Angioplasty, Stenting, and Atherectomy.
+Using minimally invasive procedures that do not require an overnight hospital stay, we provide PAD treatment such as Atherectomy, Angioplasty, and Stenting.